AlbrechtL/welle.io/README.md

     welle-cli -c channel -D

-Use -w to enable webserver, decode a programmes on demand:
+Use -w to enable webserver, decode a programme on demand:

     welle-cli -c channel -w port